BakerSmithA/expr_evaluator/README.md

 # Maths Expression Evaluator
-Evaluates mathematical expressions by compiling to byte code for a stack machine.
+Evaluates mathematical expressions by compiling to bytecode for a stack machine.

 # Installation
 Clone the repo, e.g. using git: